An outline of a wizard

 I shot the films using a hand-held high definition video camera and have published them, more or less, as they came out with minimal editing.
 I've done it this way because the purpose of each of the Harry Potter Tour of London video clips is to show you what each locations looks like to help you identify it and get to the spot with minimum effort.

-However, the Harry Potter Tour videos are interspersed with footage from news channels so that you can, for example, watch scenes from various Harry Potter movies being shot and also watch the official WarenerBrosPictures footage of the premiere of Harry Potter and the Deathly Hallows Part Two.
+However, the Harry Potter Tour videos are interspersed with footage from news channels so that you can, for example, watch the official WarenerBrosPictures footage of the premiere of Harry Potter and the Deathly Hallows Part Two.

 So please enjoy this video tour of the Harry Potter film locations and please be sure to download your free copy of the Harry Potter Tour of London PDF and then go off and explore the sites for yourself.